 - Biometrics fee (if applicable): $85

 - Attorney fee: This varies from one attorney to the next.
-You can see the flat fee that we charge on our fees page.
+You can see the flat fee that VisaNation Law Group charges on the fees page.

 Other costs, such as traveling costs, may come along with your E-2 visa process depending on your situation.
 Consult your immigration attorney to determine which fees are applicable to your case.

 Adjusting from E-2 to EB-5 Status